 Description: Regsvr32.exe is an important part of Windows, but often causes problems.
 The regsvr32.exe file is located in the C:\Windows\System32 folder.

-Known file sizes on Windows 7/XP are 11,776 bytes (52% of all occurrences), 12,288 bytes, 9,728 bytes, 59,392 bytes or 14,848 bytes.
+Known file sizes on Windows 10/8/7/XP are 14,848 bytes (38% of all occurrences), 11,776 bytes and 4 more variants.

 Recommended: Identify regsvr32.exe related errors

-If regsvr32.exe is located in the folder C:\Windows, the security rating is 75% dangerous.
-The file size is 45,752 bytes (40% of all occurrences), 435,385 bytes, 266,424 bytes or 61,952 bytes.
-The file is a file without information about the developer of this file.
+If regsvr32.exe is located in the C:\Windows folder, the security rating is 72% dangerous.
+The file size is 45,752 bytes (50% of all occurrences), 435,385 bytes or 266,424 bytes.
+The process has no file description.
 The program has no visible window.
-It is an unknown file in the Windows folder.
-It is not a Windows system file.
-Regsvr32.exe is able to hide itself and monitor applications.
+The file is located in the Windows folder, but it is not a Windows core file.
+Regsvr32.exe is not a Windows system file.

-If regsvr32.exe is located in a subfolder of "C:\Program Files\Common Files", the security rating is 28% dangerous.
+If regsvr32.exe is located in a subfolder of "C:\Program Files\Common Files", the security rating is 21% dangerous.
 The file size is 13,824 bytes.

 External information from Paul Collins:

 Important: Some malware disguises itself as regsvr32.exe, particularly when not located in the C:\Windows\System32 folder.
 Therefore, you should check the regsvr32.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.